Table of Contents Show

 Heated Holding Tanks

 If your RV’s holding tanks freeze, you won’t have a way to empty them.
-Travel trailers built for cold weather typically come with heated holding tanks.
+Travel trailers built for cold weather will always come with heated holding tanks.

 Manufacturers wrap tanks with an electric-blanket type device that RVers can turn on with the flick of a switch.
 The blankets will warm the tanks enough so the liquids inside don’t freeze.